 - The exact same scenario was done years earlier on The Jack Benny Program.
 Jack goes with a neighborhood boy to the dentist because the boy is scared.
 Guess which one needs a tooth pulled?

 - An episode of ER had Carter demonstrating to several medical students how to examine a patient's lymph nodes—only to discover a lump in the neck of the student he was examining.
 After doing a biopsy, he gently informed him that he had lymphoma.

 - During an episode of Doogie Howser, M.D., the senior Dr. Howser flashed back to a time when he was examining his son, who had asked him to demonstrate to him.
 Upon examining his abdomen, the boy yelped in pain, and the horrified Dr. Howser realized he'd just discovered that his son had leukemia.

 - On One Life to Live, Blair was suffering from dizzy spells, but terrified of going to the doctor and finding out what might be wrong.
 On-again, off-again paramour Max offered to go with her.
 Sure enough, Blair only had an allergy, while Max was found to have an aneurysm.

-- On Frasier, Niles gets a toothache, and decides to get a full physical, on the off chance that the pain could indicate a more serious condition.
+- On Frasier, Niles gets a toothache, and in order to avoid going to the dentist and having a cavity drilled, he decides to get a full physical, on the off chance that the pain could indicate a more serious condition.
 Everyone else spends the entire episode pointing out that's a complete overreaction to a simple problem.
 In the end, Niles finally comes around and admits he was being irrational, just before he's informed that he has a serious heart condition.

 - In The Simpsons, when Marge and Homer are mistakenly assessed as negligent parents, they are forced to attend a parenting class which Marge initially fails due to a false positive diagnosis for crack and PCP.